 - ISO 9001:2008—Quality Management Systems

 - ISO 14001:2004—Environmental Management Systems

 We also hold the British Standard BS OHSAS 18001 2007—Occupational Health and Safety Management System.

 - What added extras do they provide?

-Before you agree to use an archiving service, find out exactly what’s included.
-Some companies just offer a place to store archived documents, similar to self-storage facilities, which don’t offer any security features.
+Before you agree to use a document archiving service, find out exactly what’s included.
+Some companies just provide a place to store archived documents—similar to self-storage facilities—without offering any security features.

 As well as storing documents, a good archiving company should also offer secure indexing, retrieval, scanning, and collection and delivery services, plus useful extras such as providing storage boxes.